Fabio Gallia: Career at Cassa Depositi e Prestiti

-From July 2015 to July 2018, he held the position of Chief Executive Officer and General Manager of Cassa Depositi e Prestiti.
+From July 2015 to July 2018, he held the position of chief executive officer and general manager of Cassa Depositi e Prestiti.

 Other professional experience

-He is board member of Edison (EDF Group) and Telethon Foundation (leading research institution focusing on rare genetic diseases); he currently serves as a member of the Audit Committee of the European Society of Cardiology.
+He was board member of Edison (EDF Group) and Telethon Foundation (leading research institution focusing on rare genetic diseases); he later served as a member of the Audit Committee of the European Society of Cardiology.

 He held previous board positions in Borsa Italiana (Italian Stock Exchange), MTS (electronic trading platform), Ariston Thermo (Merloni Group, heating systems), Coesia (Seragnoli Group, packaging machinery), Manifatture Sigaro Toscano, Mooney (formerly SisalPay), Museo Egizio di Torino Foundation and both in insurance and asset management businesses.

-In 2018, he founded Simple Equity Partners, a financial advisory firm, and became Senior Advisor of Brookfield Asset Management.

-From September 2020 to June 2022, he was the General Manager of Fincantieri.

 Education

-He graduated in 1987 with a degree in Business and Economics from the University of Turin.
-From 1989, he is in the register of the Italian chartered accountants.
-He is married, has two sons and lives in Rome.
+Gallia graduated in 1987 with a degree in Business and Economics from the University of Turin.
+From 1989, he was on the register of the Italian chartered accountants.
+He was married, had two sons and lived in Rome.

 Honours

-In June 2013 Fabio Gallia was named “Chevalier” of the National Order of Legion of Honour of the France Republic.
+In June 2013 Fabio Gallia was named “Chevalier” of the National Order of Legion of Honour of the French Republic.

 In May 2015 Fabio Gallia was appointed Knight of Labour of the Italian Republic.

 In February 2019, he received a PhD honoris causa in Management, Banking and Commodity Sciences from La Sapienza University in Rome.

+Death

+Gallia died on 7 May 2024, at the age of 60.